rutuja-jadhav-github/Repurchase-intentions-partial-least-squares-regression/README.md

 # repurchase-intentions-partial-least-squares
-Using partial least squares regression on Smart PLS to determine which factors which influence customer's repurchase intentions in fashion apps.
+Using partial least squares regression on Smart PLS to determine which factors influence customer's repurchase intentions in fashion apps.